Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 57,814 people, 24,178 houses or apartments, and a median cost of homes of $188,940, Casper real estate and house prices are near the national average for all cities and towns.
+With a population of 57,814, 24,178 total housing units (homes and apartments), and a median house value of $188,940, Casper real estate and house prices are near the national average for all cities and towns.

 Single-family detached homes are the single most common housing type in Casper, accounting for 67.86% of the city's housing units.
 Other types of housing that are prevalent in Casper include large apartment complexes or high rise apartments ( 16.27%), duplexes, homes converted to apartments or other small apartment buildings ( 8.21%), and a few mobile homes or trailers ( 4.66%).